google/turbinia/docs/user/install-gke-manual.md

 * Connect to cluster through `gcloud container clusters get-credentials <CLUSTER_NAME> --zone <ZONE> --project <PROJECT_NAME>`.
 * Clone the latest Turbinia branch and `cd <git clone path>/k8s/gcp-pubsub`.
 * Ensure that the zone and region in the Turbinia config file are equal to the zone and region you created your k8s cluster in.
-* The `image` variable can be optionally changed in the `turbinia-worker.yaml` and `turbinia-server.yaml` files to chose the docker images used during deployment.
+* The `image` variable can be optionally changed in the `turbinia-worker.yaml` and `turbinia-server.yaml` files e.g expiremental/dev to chose the docker images used during deployment.
 * In the `turbinia-worker.yaml` file, ensure that the path in the volume labeled `lockfolder` matches the Turbinia config variable `TMP_RESOURCE_DIR`.
 * If the Filestore `Instance ID` and `File share name` have a different name than the default name `output`, update `turbinia-worker.yaml`, `turbinia-server.yaml`, `turbinia-output-claim-filestore.yaml`, and `turbinia-output-filestore.yaml` by searching for the string `output` and replacing it with the custom name.
 Skip this step if the default name was used.
 * To have all logs go to the central location, update the `LOG_DIR` variable in the `.turbiniarc` config file to the default Filestore path `/mnt/output` or if configured differently, to the custom path.